David Syrett

 David Syrett (January 8, 1939 – October 18, 2004) was an American academic who was Distinguished Professor of History at Queens College, City University of New York in Flushing, New York, and a researcher and documentary editor on eighteenth-century British naval history and the Battle of the Atlantic during World War Two.
+He taught at Queens College from 1966 until he died in 2004.

 Early life and education

-The son of the well-known historian of the early American republic and editor of the Papers of Alexander Hamilton, Harold Syrett (d.
-1984), David Syrett was born in White Plains, New York and graduated from Columbia University in 1961.
-After completing his M.A. at Columbia in 1964, he went on the University of London, where he completed his Ph.D. in 1966 with a thesis on “Shipping and the American War."
-He died in Leonia, New Jersey.
+David Syrett "was part of a family of historians."
+His father Harold Syrett and his brother John Syrett were also historians.
+His influential father, the well-known historian of the early American republic, was the editor of the Papers of Alexander Hamilton.
+David Syrett's second wife, Elena Frangakis-Syrett, specialized in economic history.
+He was born in White Plains, New York and graduated from Columbia University in 1961.
+After completing his M.A. at Columbia in 1964, he earned his doctorate at the University of London in 1966.
+David Syrett's doctoral dissertation was entitled Shipping and the American War.